-Hot off the press, here’s my 2021 gift guide for all the makers, creators, builders, and DIYers in your life!
-This year, I’m trying to cover all the DIY bases with guides for tools, gadgets, crafts, kids’ projects, and even cooking.
+Hot off the press, here’s my updated 2022 gift guide for all the makers, creators, builders, and DIYers in your life!
+I try to cover all the DIY bases with guides for tools, gadgets, crafts, kids’ projects, and even cooking.
 You won’t find slippers or coffee mugs here, but if you’re shopping for someone who often says, “Oh, I could make that,” you’re in the right place!
-And yes, I do realize it is only November 2nd.
-However, supply chain delays are hitting hard across industries, so don’t miss your chance to snag a great gift.
+And with ongoing sales, don’t miss your chance to snag a great gift.

 Gift Guides in This Post